KxSystems/docs/docs/kb/logging.md

 ## Overview

-Software or hardware problems can cause a kdb+ server process to fail, possibly resulting in loss of data not saved to disk at the time of the failure.
-A kdb+ server can use logging of updates to avoid data loss when failures occur.
+Software or hardware problems can cause a kdb+ server process to fail, possibly resulting in loss of data if not saved to disk at the time of the failure.
+A kdb+ server can use logging updates to avoid data loss when failures occur.

 !!! warning "This should not be confused with a file that logs human readable warnings, errors, etc. It refers to a log of instructions to regain state."